ixdbelfast/ixdbelfast.github.io/modules/IXD101/IXD101-Deliverables.md

 You can use these or choose your own but please make sure you use serif, san-serif (or slab-serif) fonts.

+### Week 12 – Media Queries, Transitions and Flexbox
+– This week we finished off with a look at a lot of material from media queriesto background images, dropshadows to kerning and transitions to flexbox.

+Finish off your introduction with the inclusion of some of the features covered this week.
+At the very least you could add some transitions to your links to provide some subtle user feedback.

+You can check out my own versions on [GitHub](https://github.com/eleventhirty/john_baskerville) for reference.
+It would be very easy to just copy these but this won’t teach you how to implement them properly to your own work.
+Using these as reference and recreating them yourselves will help you retain the information much more readily.

 ---

 Please click following the link to see the [Assessment Criteria](resources/IXD101_Assessment_Criteria.xlsx)